Black Christmas (2006 film): Home media

-Black Christmas was released on DVD and HD DVD in the United States on April 15, 2007 by Genius Products.
+Black Christmas was released on DVD in the United States on April 3, 2007, by Genius Products.
+A HD DVD release followed on June 12, 2007.
 The DVD release, which was made available in widescreen and fullscreen versions, features an "unrated" cut of the film that runs 2 minutes longer than the theatrical cut.

 The film has not yet received a Blu-ray release in the United States, but in 2007, the film received a region-free Blu-ray release in Germany that contained both the North American theatrical and unrated cuts of the film.
-In 2008 it received a short-print Region A Blu-ray release in Canada, which contained the 90-minute R-rated North American theatrical cut of the film.
-In 2022, another Blu-ray release containing the North American theatrical and unrated cuts, as well as the European cut of the film (which features different and more violent kills as well as some alternate scenes and an alternate ending), was released in Germany.
+In 2008 it received a short-print Region A Blu-ray release in Canada, which contained the 90-minute R-rated North American theatrical cut of the film in 1080i.
+In 2022, another Blu-ray release containing the North American theatrical and unrated cuts, as well as the European cut of the film (which features different and more violent kills as well as some alternate scenes and an alternate ending), was released in Germany, though it is Region B-Locked.

-The film grossed a total of $29,436,341 in DVD sales.
+The film grossed a total of $30.1 million in DVD sales.